-Residents of Melbourne’s last ‘super tower’ Aspire Melbourne will be provided with resident-only perks for on-demand meal delivery, following ICD Property striking a partnership with leading Asian food delivery app EASI to be the project’s preferred delivery partner.
+Residents of Melbourne’s ‘super tower’ Aspire Melbourne are provided with resident-only perks for on-demand meal delivery following ICD Property’s innovative partnership deal with leading Asian food delivery app EASI as the project’s preferred delivery partner.

 ranging from multiple private dining rooms, a whiskey parlour, champagne conservatory through to two bookable ballrooms.

 Whether it be hosting a dinner party or relaxing at home, residents will be provided with a variety of perks from EASI including discounts, free delivery and vouchers to use, connecting them with thousands of restaurants surrounding the CBD.